-The next step is to replace the derivatives in (3.9) and (3.10) with finite differences.
+The next step is to replace the derivatives in (3.9) and (3.10) with (central) finite differences.
 To do this, space and time need to be discretized.
-The following notation will be used to indicate the location where the fields are sampled in space and time

-$$E_z(x,t) = E_z(m\Delta_x, q\Delta_t) = E_z^q[m], \qquad (3.11)$$ where $\Delta_x$ is the spatial offset between sample points and $\Delta_t$ is the temporal offset.
-The index m corresponds to the spatial step, effectively the spatial location, while the index q corresponds to the temporal step.
-When written as a superscript q still represents the temporal step-it is not an exponent.
+The following notation will be used to indicate the location where the fields are sampled in space and time where $\Delta_x$ is the spatial offset between sample points and $\Delta_t$ is the temporal offset.
+The index m corresponds to the spatial step index, or, more simply, the spatial step.
+This effectively yields the spatial location since one merely scales by $\Delta_x$ to obtain x.
+Correspondingly, the index q corresponds to the temporal step index.
+When written as a superscript q still represents the temporal step index.
+When written as a superscript q still represents the temporal step index is not an exponent.
 When implementing FDTD algorithms we will see that the spatial indices are used as array indices while the temporal index, which is essentially a global parameter, is not explicitly specified for each field location.
 Hence, it is reasonable to keep the spatial indices as an explicit argument while indicating the temporal index separately.